harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-03-25-guide-to-hanami-in-tokyo-the-best-parks-times-and-tips.md

   - Tokyo
   - Nature
 ---
-## What is *Hanami*?
+## What is hanami?

-Lucky enough to be visiting Tokyo when the sakura (cherry blossom) is in bloom around the end of March and start of April?
-At this time of year, local parks across Tokyo transform into buzzing hubs as friends, families, couples and colleagues enjoy the traditional custom of hanami (sakura viewing).
-With its short life-span, cherry blossom has become a symbol of the transient beauty of nature in Japan, and appreciating this during hanami involves picnicking beneath the cherry trees, relaxing and enjoying the falling blossoms.
+Lucky enough to be visiting Tokyo when the *sakura* (cherry blossom) is in bloom around the end of March and start of April?
+At this time of year, local parks across Tokyo transform into buzzing hubs as friends, families, couples and colleagues enjoy the traditional custom of *hanami* (sakura viewing).
+With its short life-span, cherry blossom has become a symbol of the transient beauty of nature in Japan, so hanami involves picnicking beneath the cherry trees, relaxing and appreciating the beauty of the falling blossoms.

 If you want to do your own hanami, there’s no need to do much prep in advance, and you don’t even have to travel far from the city centre to enjoy Tokyo’s lush green spaces.
 Read on to find out tips on how to hanami like a local and discover all the most popular, picnic-friendly parks in the capital.

-## When to Hanami?
+## When to hanami in Tokyo?

-First bloom in Tokyo is predicted for March 15, with the peak predicted around March 23.
+For 2020, the first bloom in Tokyo is predicted for March 15, with the peak predicted around March 23.
 You’ll still be able to enjoy hanami up until early April.
 However, some parks, like Shinjuku Gyoen National Garden, have many varieties of cherry trees that can bloom for longer.
 You can check updates on the forecast here.

 ![Source: https://sakura.weathermap.jp/en.php](/img/sakura_front_800x450.png)

-## How to Hanami
+## How to hanami

 Enjoying hanami is very simple.
 It essentially involves bringing snacks, picnic food and drinks to a park and setting up camp with a picnic mat.
 While you might see some families armed with cooler bags, thermos flasks, homemade bento, games and all the picnic paraphernalia you can imagine, it really isn’t essential and most people just stop by a combini or supermarket to pick up snacks and drinks as they’re on their way to the park.